1.1 Which are the latest available migration estimates?

 Further data from the 2011 Census are available.

 3.4 How can I find out any information on non-UK born or non-British residents living in my area

-Estimates based on the Annual Population Survey (APS), which is the Labour Force Survey (LFS) plus various sample boosts, are published annually, providing information on the Population by country of birth and nationality.
+Estimates based on the Annual Population Survey (APS), which is the Labour Force Survey (LFS) plus various sample boosts, were published biannually from 2015, providing information on the Population by country of birth and nationality.
 These estimates of countries of birth and nationality by region and non-UK can be split down to the local authority level.